 These companies work with your specific needs to implement small changes that don’t cost a fortune and actually reduce your cleaning budget.
 Green cleaning companies are well worth the investment and you can expect a significant cost saving on your usual cleaning methods.

 5. Introduce Air Purifying Plants

 An easy way to make your office fresh and a little healthier is introducing plants around the space.
 Certain air purifying plants are able to absorb gases such as benzene and even formaldehyde through the pores on their leaves.
 Removing harmful chemicals from your office space and leaving it fresh.
-According to this study done by NASA, indoor plants have the potential to remove up to 70 percent of volatile organic compounds (VOC) in indoor air.
+According to this study done by NASA, indoor plants have the potential to remove up to 70% of volatile organic compounds (VOC) in indoor air.
 Add just a few plants around the office to improve air quality and keep your whole staff breathing fresh, clean air.

 It’s important that businesses begin to take initiatives to help reduce their carbon footprint and help save our environment, while also paying attention to the company’s bottom line.
 Implementing these simple, but incredibly effective, green cleaning solutions can reduce overall costs and save your business money.
 Better still, these steps are easy to implement and don’t require a vast upfront cost.
 Take these small steps today to join the green cleaning trend.

 Kelli is a lifestyle blogger at Groom & Style.